Managing Director and Chief Investment Officer

 San Francisco, CA

-Bob Taylor joined MCE as Pro Bono General Counsel in June 2017.
-In addition to this position, he is a Visiting Scholar at Harvard Law School, Spring and Fall Semesters 2017.
+Robert S. Taylor re-joined MCE’s team as General Counsel in September 2018.
+Previously, he was a Visiting Scholar at Harvard Law School, Spring and Fall Semesters 2017.
 Up to January 20, 2017, he served as Principal Deputy General Counsel, Department of Defense.
 He was appointed to that position in April 2009 by Secretary Gates, to serve under then-General Counsel Jeh Johnson.
 In that position, subject to the overall direction of the General Counsel, Mr. Taylor provided oversight, guidance, and direction regarding legal advice on all matters within or affecting the Department of Defense, including the Office of the Secretary of Defense, the Military Departments, and the Defense Agencies.
 Legal issues within his purview included questions concerning the use of force, intelligence collection, cyber security and operations, acquisition, personnel, military justice, fiscal matters, and environmental compliance.
 He has received the Department’s highest civilian award six times over the course of his career.